Over January and February, the Russian military tried to capture the small coal-mining town of Vuhledar in the south of the Donbas.

 What the footage showed was Russian tank after tank trying to breach a chokepoint in a field outside Vuhledar.
 As the Russian tanks and other weapon systems tried to move forward, they would explode.
 But there wasn’t any impact from artillery or the trail of anti-tank missiles.

 And yet, the Russian tanks, armored personnel carriers, and infantry fighting vehicles continued to explode.
-Indeed, in the span of just a few days, the Russian military lost more than 30 heavy weapon systems in the area and more than 1,000 troops killed or wounded.

 The answer to the mystery of the Russian defeats is the RAAM, or M718 Remote Anti-Armor Mines.